Skip to main content

 First Proposal and Development

-EOLR was first proposed and developed by Straughan in August, 2012 [29].
+EOLR was first proposed and developed by Straughan in August, 2012 [32].
 EOLR is now split into two types.
 EOLR orients all edges and places the UL and UR edges on the bottom layer.
 EOLRb orients all edges and directly solves the UL and UR edges.
 Straughan's initial proposal was for both types.
 All of EOLR was developed, including all possible edge orientation angles.
-Straughan's version of EOLR sets up to the final arrow EO state [30].
-This allows the user to determine if the UL and UR edges do need to be placed on the bottom layer or if there is the opportunity to directly solve the two edges.
-Half of EOLRb was developed, with the expressed plan being to complete the other half [30].
+Straughan's version of EOLR intentionally left out the final M or M' move [33].
+This allowed the user to determine if the UL and UR edges do need to be placed on the bottom layer or if there is the opportunity to directly solve the two edges with a final M or M' turn.
+Half of EOLRb was developed, with the expressed plan being to complete the other half [33].

-The edge orientation plus placement of the LR edges on the bottom layer version of EOLR was re-proposed and re-developed by Iuri Grangeiro with some assistance from Kian Mansour in August 2016 [31, 32].
+EOLR, the edge orientation and placing the LR edges on the bottom layer version, was re-developed by Iuri Grangeiro with some assistance from Kian Mansour in August 2016 [34, 35].
 Kian Mansour's use of EOLR helped popularize the technique.
-This is where the name EOLR originated.

 Pinkie Pie